-2.5 Fuel
+2.4 Fuel

-The fuel tanks are very large and you should not need to refuel during your trip unless you are out for more than a week, or you have traveled a long distance at high speeds (Normal cruising speed is 2000 RPMs).
-There are approximately 400 litres (105 gallons) of fuel in each tank on your houseboat.
+The fuel tank is very large and you should not need to refuel during your trip unless you are out for more than a week, or you have traveled a long distance at high speeds (Normal cruising speed is 2000 RPMs).
+There are approximately 105 gallons of fuel on your houseboat.